RyanKowzun/RyanKowzun/README.md

 • 🧑‍🎓 I'm currently in college studying IT while also having an interest in Cybersecurity as well

-• 🧑‍🏫 I am passionate about learning more about IT and Cybersecurity
+• 🧑‍🏫 I am passionate about learning more with IT and Cybersecurity